 - Tidying Up — The latest hit series from Netflix is a reality show that features Japanese organizational expert Marie Kondo helping people organize their homes, and also their lives.

 - Narcos/Narcos: Mexico — The first three seasons of this crime series centered on the real-life Columbia drug kingpin Pablo Escobar.
 The current fourth season, Narcos: Mexico, switches the setting to Mexico, and it’s already been renewed for another season.

 - Lost in Space — This family-friendly reboot of the classic 1960’s sci-fi series follows the adventures of the Robinson family as they get, well, lost in space.
 You can check out the first season now, with a second season due in 2019.

 - Russian Doll — This comedy combines a Groundhog Day-like time loop premise with a funny take on the New York City party scene.

-- Patriot Act with Hasan Minhaj — The format Daily Show correspondent breaks down a interesting news topic every week in a fast and funny format that will make you laugh and think.
+- Patriot Act with Hasan Minhaj — The former Daily Show correspondent breaks down an interesting news topic every week in a fast and funny format that will make you laugh and think.